 I attend the CO's Quarterly Safety Council, follow the CO's Safety Policy, and I lead by example by wearing the required PPE alongside my employees.
 I manage the safety training requirements, and enforce safety standards.
-I recognize outstanding safety performance among my employees and correct and council my employees when they demonstrate unsafe behavior.

 E. What benefits will a VPP partnership provide for your base?